-2nd Edition
+5th Edition R. Jordan Kreindler (USA)

-R. Jordan Kreindler (USA) Yuval Goren (Israel)
+Coauthor for 1st and 2nd editions: Yuval Goren (Israel)

 Scientifically-oriented portable microscopes with high-quality optics and durable design began to appear in response to user demands.
-One of these responders was William Moginie who worked (1) either full-time for C. Baker of High Holborn, (2) as a consultant to Baker, or (3) as a microscope maker in his own right, who sold some of his production to C(harles) Baker.
-Regardless, it is uncontested that Moginie designed a travelling microscope for naturalists and others.
+One of these responders was William Moginie who worked at various times (1) full- time for C. Baker of High Holborn, (2) as a consultant to Baker, and (3) as a microscope maker in his own right, who sold some of his production to C(harles) Baker.
+Regardless of the validity of the above, it is uncontested that Moginie designed a travelling microscope for naturalists and others.